oh7bf/RPiAOneI2cSensors/README.md

 # RPiAOneI2cSensors
-PCB for Raspberry Pi for connecting external I2C sensors using modular 4P4C connectors.
-HTU21D and BMP180 are on the same board.
-The board is one sided with 9 jumper wires for easier home production.
+Printed circuit board for Raspberry Pi (TM) for connecting external I2C sensors using modular 4P4C connectors.
+Breakout boards from Adafruit and Sparkfun can be wired for testing.
+By soldering 20 pins female header on the board the I2C modules can be re-used in an other project or connected with cable using the 4P4C modular connectors.

-NOTE: The breakout board pin order may change with different versions.
-Check first that the adapter board in this repository is suitable for the version of the breakout board you are using.
+NOTE: Careful soldering is needed when using the board.
+Double check the connections since short circuit on power supply lines can damage the Raspberry Pi permanently.
+Multimeter is handy when checking the wiring.

 Parts
 =====